sebapersson/petab_sciml/docs/src/format.md

         return x
 ```

-Where the YAML file can then be generated with the `petab_sciml` library:
+The corresponding YAML file can then be generated using the `petab_sciml` library:

 ```python
 # TODO: Add
 ```

-Any PyTorch-supported keyword can be supplied for each layer in the YAML file, and a wide range of layers are available.
-For instance, a more complex convolutional model might look like:
+Any PyTorch-supported keyword can be supplied for each layer in the YAML file, allowing for a broad range of architectures.
+For example, a more complex convolutional model might be structured as:

 ```python
 class Net(nn.Module):